johnodoe/ot_revslider/README.md

 # ot_revslider
 Revolution slider metabox for option tree plugin (select field)

+## Synopsis
 This is an addition to the default example of meta_boxex.php included in Option Tree Plugin: https://wordpress.org/plugins/option-tree/

+## Code
-The addition is in the first part of the function where i create an array of all the revolution slider created in your theme.
+The addition is in the first part of the function custom_meta_boxes() where i create an array of all the revolution slider created in your theme.

     $array_choices      = array();
     if(shortcode_exists("rev_slider"))  {